 My PhD research explores movement ideologies in grassroots, local resistances to state-commissioned, privately-undertaken hydropower projects from the mid-2000s onwards in Turkey.
 This period has witnessed the entrenchment of neoliberalism in various walks of life in Turkey, notable examples of which are the liberalization of the energy market and privatization of the commons.
 In my research, I have a comparative framework which looks at three such resistance movements led by local communities in three different towns with diverse cultural, political and economic dynamics in Northeast Turkey.
 I aim to make sense of the interplay between (ethno-religious, class and politico-cultural) identities and concerns for livelihoods risked by hydropower projects in shaping the ideologies of resistance to these projects in different and similar ways in each local movement.
 Drawing on the literatures on social movements, political ecology, as well as identity and ideology, I hope to contribute to the knowledge on the various ideational frameworks of grassroots resistance to neoliberalism in the Global South.
 My research employs a qualitative methodology, which involves semi-structured interviews with movement participants, participant observation and document analysis.
 Epistemologically and ontologically, I place myself in the tradition of critical realism.

 My PhD research is funded by the University of Essex Social Sciences Doctoral Scholarship.
-Over the last two years, I presented some of my findings in ECPR 2017 Annual Conference/Oslo, BSA 2018 Annual Conference/Newcastle, XIX ISA World Congress of Sociology/Toronto in 2018, Alternative Futures and Popular Protest Conference/Manchester in 2019, as well as in COSMOS, Scuola Normale Superiore/Florence, LSE Contentious Politics Workshop, and University of Essex Human Rights Centre.
+Over the last three years, I presented some of my findings in the ECPR Annual Conference in Oslo (2017), BSA Annual Conference in Newcastle (2018), XIX ISA World Congress of Sociology in Toronto (2018), COSMOS/Scuola Normale Superiore in Florence (2018), Alternative Futures and Popular Protest Conference in the University of Manchester (2019), University of Essex Human Rights Research Cluster Conference (2019), LSE Department of Government Contentious Politics Workshop (2020) and CPERN (Critical Political Economy Research Network) 2020 Midterm Workshop.

 The modules/topics I have taught in higher education include: